AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

    - **Open in editor**: Allows you to open the selected file in the Editor.
 You can also open it by selecting the file title.
    - **Pin/unpin**: Allows you to pin one or more files to the Recent files widget.
 Pinned files are displayed at the top in widget list.
 To unpin a file, use the **Unpin** option.
    - **Remove**: Allows you to remove the selected file from the Recent files widget.

     **Create new file from the New File drop-down menu**

-    The **New file** drop-down menu allows you to create a topic or DITA map right from the **Recent files** widget section.
+    The **New file** drop-down menu allows you to create a topic or DITA map right from the **Recent files** widget.
 On successful file creation, you will be redirected to the Editor interface where you can work upon the file.

  - **Collections**: If you work on a set of files or folders, you can add them to this widget to access them quickly.
 Once added, you can view the files by Titles along with other key details about the Owner and Created On dates.
 As you click on the column dropdown, you can view the options to sort and resize the column.